E1.2 Compose and decompose various structures, and identify the two-dimensional shapes and three-dimensional objects that these structures contain.

 Skill: Composing and Decomposing Structures

-The toddler has fun building (with LEGO®, wooden blocks, etcetera), assembling (puzzles, shapes, etcetera) and breaking down (cutting, folding, tearing drawings, etcetera) different geometric shapes.
-The child understands at an early age that by stacking blocks, he or she creates a tower and by lining up blocks, he or she creates a wall.
-The child refers to his or her constructions as a tower and a wall, because he or she sees them as a whole.
+The toddler has fun building (with LEGO®, wooden blocks), assembling (puzzles, shapes) and breaking down (cutting, folding, tearing drawings) different geometric shapes.
+The child understands at an early age that by stacking blocks, they create a tower, and by lining up blocks, they create a wall.
+The child refers to their construction as a tower and a wall because they see them as a whole.

 Similarly, when observing objects in their environment, students first describe them as a whole and gradually name the parts and characteristics of certain attributes.